marchuanv/pulsyflux/socket/issues.md

 - Blocking on `ackCollector.done` channel for synchronization

 **Client-side** (already correct):
-- `opMu` on Client prevents concurrent Send()/Receive()
+- `opMu` on Client prevents concurrent Send()/Receive()/Respond()
-- This is a **business logic constraint**: a client can't be both sender and receiver simultaneously
+- This is a **business logic constraint**: a client can only perform one operation at a time
+- Attempting concurrent operations returns `errOperationInProgress`
 - Without lock: both operations would read from same `c.ctx.reads` channel and steal each other's frames
 - Lock is on Client (not connctx) because:
-  - It enforces a logical rule about client roles, not just resource protection
+  - It enforces a logical rule about client operations, not just resource protection
   - connctx is a connection resource; Client is a logical participant
   - The protocol design requires one operation per client at a time
+- Operations are sequential per client, but multiple clients can operate concurrently